mattvonrocketstein/elixir-microservice-architecture/README.md

     $ docker-compose up sysmon

-Next, in another terminal, bring up one or more elixir agents.
+Next, in another terminal, bring up one or more Elixir nodes.
+(I call these EVMs for "elixir virtual machines", simply because "Node" and "Agent", etc are both already used as specific terminology in Elixir).

-    $ docker-compose scale agent=2
+    $ docker-compose scale evm=2

 Scale up and down, and watch the system monitor console as registration/peering automatically happens.